medavox/distribackup/docs/report/report.md

 Relevant work and/or existing related systems
 ---------------------------------------------

-###implications for this project

 This is by no means an exhaustive list, but discusses the most relevant existing solutions (at time of writing), and describes how Distribackup differs or extends from them.

 ### Bit-Torrent  ###
 * Collection contents cannot be changed after torrent creation
-* Unsecure by design (IP addresses and ISP hostnames are broadcast and used as identities)
+* Unsecure by design (IP addresses and ISP host-names are broadcast and used as identities)
 * Nowadays highly stigmatised; associated with illegal activity (copyright theft) in public consciousness

 ### Bit-Torrent Sync